Lending on Trust Deed Investments

 Do you offer 2nd and 3rd Deeds of Trust?
 No. The Level 4 Funding only offers first Deeds of Trust on all our investments.

-What are points?
-Points are the fees The Level 4 Funding collects for acting as broker in a hard money Loan transaction.
+What are the points?
+Points are the fees The Level 4 Funding collects for acting as a broker in a hard money loan transaction.

 Who in my network might be able to advise me on these types of investments outside of the Level 4 Funding?